stevet97/Do-Neural-Nets-Dream-of-Fast-Cars-/README.md

 ## Contact

 If you have any questions, feel free to reach out via [LinkedIn](https://www.linkedin.com/your-profile) or open an issue in the repository.

+---

+## Acknowledgements

+This project was inspired by the groundbreaking work of David Ha and Jürgen Schmidhuber, whose innovative research on World Models has revolutionized the field of AI and reinforcement learning.
+Their paper "World Models" provided the foundation for this project and countless others in simulation-based AI